Tim Anderson Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

+- The eight strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in the league.

-- The Guardians have the sixth-ranked team ERA across all league pitching staffs (3.84).
+- The Guardians have a 3.88 team ERA that ranks seventh among all league pitching staffs.

-- Guardians pitchers combine to give up the second-fewest home runs in baseball (106 total, one per game).
+- The Guardians give up the second-fewest home runs in baseball (108 total, one per game).

-- Allen makes the start for the Guardians, his 15th of the season.
-He is 4-3 with a 3.39 ERA and 76 strikeouts through 74 1/3 innings pitched.
+- Civale gets the start for the Guardians, his 13th of the season.
+He is 4-2 with a 2.54 ERA and 54 strikeouts in 71 2/3 innings pitched.

-- The left-hander last pitched on Monday against the Kansas City Royals, when he threw seven innings, allowing four earned runs while giving up seven hits.
+- The righty's most recent appearance came on Tuesday against the Kansas City Royals, when he tossed eight innings, surrendering one earned run while allowing five hits.

-- The 24-year-old has a 3.39 ERA and 9.2 strikeouts per nine innings in 14 games this season, while giving up a batting average of .253 to opposing hitters.
+- In 12 games this season, the 28-year-old has amassed an ERA of 2.54, with 6.8 strikeouts per nine innings.
+Opponents are hitting .212 against him.

 © 2023 Data Skrive.
 All rights reserved.